Class 2 (Barn Owls) 2025 - 2026

 Our Christian Values

-During the Summer term, our Christian values are endurance and creation, followed by wisdom and justice in the second half of the term.
+During the Autumn term, our Christian values are friendship and koinonia, followed by hope and reverence in the second half of the term.

 Our roles and responsibilities

-Meet our school councillors,sports councillors eco councillors and Beacons who were all democratically voted in by their peers.
+You will soon get tp meet our school councillors, sports councillors, eco councillors and Beacons who will all be democratically voted in by their peers upon our return to school.
 Our Beacon group support our school in developing Christian distinctiveness and promote our school Christian Values.

 In the same way, let your light shine before others, so that they may see your good works and give glory to your Father who is in heaven. - Matthew 5:16